aruj1207/CS253-Assignment-1-Car-Rental-System-in-C-/README.md

 4. Additional Notes:
    - Error handling and user input validation are minimal in this code and can be further enhanced for robustness.
-   - Passwords are stored in plain text, which is not secure.
-In practice, passwords should be encrypted.
    - The program utilizes file I/O for saving and loading data.
 Each customer and employee is associated with a text file for data storage.
-   - The program demonstrates basic object-oriented principles such as inheritance, encapsulation, and polymorphism.
+   - The program demonstrates basic object-oriented principles such as inheritance and polymorphism.

 5. Requirements:
    - This program requires a C++ compiler that supports C++11 features.
    - The program uses standard C++ libraries such as iostream, fstream, sstream, vector, string, unordered_map, and ctime.

 6. Execution:
-   - Compile the source code with a C++ compiler and execute the compiled to run the program.
+   - **Compile the source code with a C++ compiler and execute the compiled to run the program.**